-As part of the Police Transformation Initiative, Cabinet has approved positions of "Administrative Managers" attached to the Police Service.
-Presently there are six Administrative Managers attached to the Police Service.
+As part of the Police Transformation Initiative, Cabinet approved positions of "Administrative Managers" attached to the Police Service.
+Presently, there are six Administrative Managers attached to the Police Service.
 These are:

-- · Head.
-Administration
+- Head, Administration

 - Head, Human Resources

-- · Head, Information Technology (IT)
+- Head, Information Technology (IT)

-- · Head, Executive Management Services
+- Head, Executive Management Services

 - Head, Planning, Research and Project Implementation

-- Head, Audit
+- Head, Finance